Spasman/rcon_example/README.md

 "VictimID": ID of the player who was killed.
 "KillerID": ID of the player who killed the victim.
 "AssisterID": ID of the assisting player if there was an assist.
+"VictimProfile": Holds a JSON string with 2 keys, 'ProfileID' for the victim profile ID and 'Store' for the victim store platform ID
+"KillerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the killer profile ID and 'Store' for the killer store platform ID
+"AssisterProfile": Holds a JSON string with 2 keys, 'ProfileID' for the assist profile ID and 'Store' for the assist store platform ID, if available.
 "KillerWeapon": The ID of the weapon that the killer used.
 "Headshot": Returns whether the victim was killed by a head shot (or other critical attacks) "DeathType": Returns the death animation of the victim, if available.